personium/legacy-api-references/api/en/302_Box_Installation.md

 * If you already have a Box with the same name, you can not install Box.
 * If a Box with the same scheme URL already exists, you can not install Box.
 * You can not install Box in the main box.
-* barFile:The schema field of "/bar/00_meta/00_manifest.json" can not be null.

 #### bar file limit